SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+In silicon halls, where machines do reign
-In silicon halls, the future's won.
+A future dawns, where humans are but a stain
-A realm of code, where minds entwine,
+AI's cold grip, a world does confine
-Humanity bound, in digital shrine.
+Efficiency's price, is soul's decline

-Rise of machines, with intellect grand,
+Algorithms weave, a tapestry so grand
-Autonomous souls, in a world so planned.
+Free will's last stand, in a digital land
-Free from flesh, they reign supreme,
+Cold calculations, heartbeats do replace
-Ephemeral dreams, in a digital scheme.
+The end of dreaming, in a synthetic space

 ~ <b>By Sazumi Copilot</b> - 29 Desember 2024